Tiars/Generic_SWGEmu_Launcher/README.md

      The Launcher manifest would use this for supplemental files, like a profession calculator stored in the launcher directory.

-5  = Add new registry entry
+5  = Add new/Update existing registry entry
-     Location has no real meaning with this action.
-Location 0 is recommended.

      Only used by the Launcher manifest

 6  = Delete registry entry
-     Location has no real meaning with this action.
-Location 0 is recommended.

      Only used by the Launcher manifest

+7  = EULA.
+     If the EULA has changed the readEULA flag in the registry is set to False and it is presented after the processing is complete.
+Otherwise it is treated as flag 4.
+It is always downloaded to the Launcher Directory.

-7+ = Set aside for future use
+8+ = Set aside for future use

 # TestServer directory